 What does a crankcase breather filter do?

-A CCV filter, also called a “breather” filter or oil separator, cleans blow-by before recycling it back in the engine.
-Over time, CCV filters can block, reducing airflow and causing problems like oil leaks, a high idle, and others.
+A CCV filter, also known as a “breather” filter or oil separator, cleans blow-by before recycling it back in the engine.
+Over time, CCV filters can clog, reducing airflow and causing issues like oil leaks, a high idle, and others.

-In this guide, I’ll provide more details about breather filters, like how they work, signs of a problem, and replacement costs.
+In this guide, I’ll provide more particulars about breather filters, like how they work, signs of a problem, and replacement costs.

 I’ll also answer some frequently asked questions about CCV filters, including: